-- Dynamic testing shall be completed using the largest seat pitch for a given configuration, which can be used to validate seating configurations with smaller pitches. - Open bay seating does not need to be tested in accordance with Sections 3.2 and 3.3.4 in the open bay configuration unless more than 50% of a car's passenger seating is configured as open bay seating. - Seating types/classes that represent less than 5% of a car's passenger seating do not need to be tested in accordance with Section 3.2. - Tier III trainsets that comply with 49 CFR Part 238.735 (a)(2) do not need to comply with the requirements in this standard.
+- Dynamic testing shall be completed using the largest seat pitch for a given seat design, which can be used to validate configurations of the same seat design positioned with smaller seat pitches. - Open bay seating does not need to be tested in accordance with the forward-facing seat configurations specified in Sections 3.2.1 (human injury test) and 3.3.4 (seat attachment test) in the open bay configuration unless more than 50% of a car's total passenger seating capacity is configured as open bay seating.
+All other static and dynamic tests shall be conducted regardless of the seating configuration, i.e., open bay or row-to-row. - If the number of seating places associated with a particular seat type/class is less than 5% of a car's total passenger seating capacity, then that seat type/class does not need to be dynamically tested in accordance with Sections 3.2 and 3.3.
+Each seat type/class, regardless of quantity, shall be tested to demonstrate compliance with all other requirements as specified in this standard.
+For seats that comprise less than 5% of a car's total passenger seating capacity, compliance with the 8g/4g/4g seat attachment strength requirements defined in 49 CFR Part 238.233 shall be demonstrated, either via dynamic testing or analysis. - Tier III trainsets that comply with 49 CFR Part 238.735 (a)(2) do not need to comply with the requirements in this standard.